vitoralmeidasilva/godot-chip8-emulator/README.md

 # Godot CHIP-8 Emulator

-A CHIP-8 emulator written in Godot.
+A CHIP-8 emulator made with Godot (written in GDScript).

 This is a port to GDScript of a CHIP-8 emulator written originally in Java by [Johan](https://github.com/Johnnei/) based on his [YouTube](https://www.youtube.com/playlist?list=PL5PyurErl12czoLyYD8za68d61T_OZsP2) tutorials.